Permissions and permits

 Following this Dog Sports Code (PDF), developed in partnership with the Kennel Club and agreed by the National Access Forum, will help you and your dogs stay safe, enjoy your visit and be welcomed back by others.

 Motor vehicles and motorbikes are not permitted in our forests other than for motorsports events held according to the policy and agreements above.
 Contact your regional office if you have any questions.

-Metal detecting as an informal activity or hobby is not allowed on the land we manage.
-However, metal detecting may be permissible as part of an archaeological project (as part of a project design agreed in advance).
+Informal/hobby metal detecting and gold panning are not allowed on the national forests and land.
+Metal detecting may be permissible as part of an archaeological project (as part of a project design agreed in advance).
 This is to ensure that:

 - an agreement is in place to ensure the finder waives any right to reward in regard to any discoveries on Scotland's national forests and lands; and that